dmitrydnl/BitSkinsApi/docs/eng/crypto/bitcoin_deposit_rate.md

 ```

 Class properties ```BitSkinsApi.Crypto.BitcoinDepositRate```:
-* PricePerBitcoinInUsd - the price of one Bitcoin in USD.
+* PricePerBitcoinInUsd? - the price of one Bitcoin in USD.
-* ExpiresAt - the expiration date of this exchange rate.
+* ExpiresAt? - the expiration date of this exchange rate.
-* ExpiresIn - seconds before the expiration of this exchange rate.
+* ExpiresIn? - seconds before the expiration of this exchange rate.

 ### Possible exceptions
 ```BitSkinsApi.Server.RequestServerException``` - in case of transfer to the function incorrect data or problems on the BitSkins server.